 First Time User?
 Enroll now.

-Nephropathy means kidney disease or damage.
-Diabetic nephropathy is damage to your kidneys caused by diabetes.
+Diabetic kidney disease (sometimes called diabetic nephropathy) is damage to your kidneys caused by diabetes.

 The kidneys have many tiny blood vessels that filter waste from your blood.
 High blood sugar from diabetes can destroy these blood vessels.
-Over time, the kidney isn't able to do its job as well.
-Later it may stop working completely.
+Over time, the kidneys don't work as well and may stop working completely.
 This is called kidney failure.

-Diabetic nephropathy is treated with medicine to slow or prevent further kidney damage.
+Diabetic kidney disease is treated with medicine to slow or prevent further kidney damage.
 It can often be prevented by keeping blood sugar levels within a target range.

 Author: Healthwise Staff

 Medical Review:E. Gregory Thompson MD - Internal Medicine & Adam Husney MD - Family Medicine & Kathleen Romito MD - Family Medicine & Tushar J. Vachharajani MD, FASN, FACP - Nephrology

 © 1995-2022 Healthwise, Incorporated.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.